jdoleary/Spellmasons/docs/TasksCurrent.md

 - "contageous" to "contaminate"
 - rework expand, it's predictions are often way off.
 Maybe it would do better to just increase the radius of all spells?
 - replace spikes image with trap image
-- Change how strength scales so it's not dependent on level.
-It would be confusing if unit health changes under you.
-    - just make more or different kinds of units
-- backlog: Remove isArmored
 - Spell Modifier effects visual representation
     - debilitate
     - blood curse